garageScript/c0d3r/README.md

 # Running the bot

-The bot runs on the c0d3 CapRover server and can be communicated with the Api.
+The production bot runs on the c0d3 CapRover server and can be communicated with the Api.

-It can be run locally the following ways :
+## Development - Getting Started

+\* First you need to register a discord application to get the `DISCORD_TOKEN` that c0d3r will use to forward your commands to your discord server.
+A guide for that setup can be found on the wiki page here: [creating a discord bot](./discordbotsetup.md)
 - ## Using yarn

 1. Run `yarn` to install dependecies